AARP Eye Center

 When can I enroll?

-- You can enroll at any time if you experience a qualifying life event, but you have only 60 days from that event to enroll.
+- You can apply for coverage under special enrollment if you experience a qualifying life event.
+But you only have 60 days from such an event to enroll.
 Qualifying events include certain moves, births and adoptions, loss of employer-provided coverage, marriage, divorce and other special circumstances.

 - You can also enroll at any time for Medicaid or for CHIP, the child health insurance program.
 Year-round enrollment is open to American Indians or members of an Alaskan Native tribe.